carolinewang01/rotate/README.md

 ### Agents

-The `agents` directory contains heuristic for each supported environment.
+The `agents` directory contains heuristic for Overcooked and LBF environments.
-Currently, only agents for Overcooked have been implemented.
 You can run the Overcooked heuristic agent by running, `python tests/test_overcooked_agents.py`.

-Later, we would want to add pretrained agents to this directory as well.
+### PPO
+The `ppo/` directory stores our IPPO implementation.
+To run it with wandb logging and using the configs, run `python ppo/run_ppo.py`.
+Results are logged via wandb, but can also be viewed locally in the `results` directory.

 ### Envs
 #### Jumanji (LBF)
-Currently, the only environment supported from the Jumanji suite is Level-Based Foraging (LBF).

 The wrapper for the Jumanji LBF environment is stored in the `envs/` directory, at `envs/jumanji_jaxmarl_wrapper.py`.
 A corresponding test script is stored at `tests/test_jumanji_jaxmarl_wrapper.py`.
 `
 #### Overcooked-v2